-Fifth Street Finance Corp.
-5,000,000 Shares Common Stock
+10,000,000 Shares Common Stock

+We are offering 10,000,000 shares of our common stock.
 We are a specialty finance company that lends to and invests in small and mid-sized companies in connection with investments by private equity sponsors.
 Our investment objective is to maximize our portfolio's total return by generating current income from our debt investments and capital appreciation from our equity investments.

-We are organized as an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company under the Investment Company Act of 1940.
+We are an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940.
+We are managed by Fifth Street Management LLC.